Alexei Navalny: 2018 presidential election

-Navalny announced his entry into the presidential race on 13 December 2016, however on 8 February 2017, the Leninsky district court of Kirov repeated its sentence of 2013 (which was previously annulled after the decision of ECHR, which ruled that Russia had violated Navalny's right to a fair trial, in the Kirovles case) and charged him with a five-year suspended sentence.
+With growing popular support Navalny announced his entry into the presidential race on 13 December 2016, however on 8 February 2017, the Leninsky district court of Kirov repeated its sentence of 2013 (after the case has been sent to a new trial with a different judge by the Supreme Court which annulled the initial sentence after the decision of ECHR, which ruled that Russia had violated Navalny's right to a fair trial, in the Kirovles case) and re-sentenced him with a five-year suspended sentence.
 This sentence, if it came into force and remained valid, might prohibit the future official registration of Navalny as a candidate.
 Navalny announced that he would pursue the annulment of the sentence that clearly contradicts the decision of ECHR.
 Moreover, Navalny announced that his presidential campaign would proceed independently of court decisions.
 He referred to the Russian Constitution (Article 32), which deprives only two groups of citizens of the right to be elected: those recognised by the court as legally unfit and those kept in places of confinement by a court sentence.
 According to Freedom House and The Economist, Navalny was the most viable contender to Vladimir Putin in the 2018 election.
 Navalny organised a series of anti-corruption rallies in different cities across Russia in March.
 This appeal was responded to by the representatives of 95 Russian cities, and four cities abroad: London, Prague, Basel and Bonn.

 Navalny was attacked by unknown assailants outside his office in the Anti-Corruption Foundation on 27 April 2017.
 They sprayed brilliant green dye, possibly mixed with other components, into his face in a Zelyonka attack that can damage eyes of the victim.
 He had been attacked before, earlier in the spring.
 In the second attack, the green-colored disinfectant had evidently been mixed with a caustic chemical, resulting in a chemical burn to his right eye.
 He reportedly lost 80 percent of the sight in his right eye.
 Navalny accused the Kremlin of orchestrating the attack.

 Navalny was released from jail on 27 July 2017 after spending 25 days of imprisonment.
 Before that, he was arrested in Moscow for participating in protests and was sentenced to 30 days in jail for organising illegal protests.